radudin11/Pairs/README.md

 4) Options
-    -h, --help            show this help message and exit --inputFile INPUTFILE, -f INPUTFILE
+    -h, --help            show this help message and exit

+    --inputFile INPUTFILE, -f INPUTFILE
                         input file

     --max-itter MAX_ITTER, -max-itter MAX_ITTER
-                        maximum number of itterations, default is 10 For the best performance use the length of the sollution(if known) as the
+                        maximum number of itterations, default is 10 For the best performance use the length of the sollution(if known) as the maximum number of itterations(matters only in DFS)

-                        maximum number of itterations(matters only in DFS) --algorithm ALGORITHM, -a ALGORITHM
+    --algorithm ALGORITHM, -a ALGORITHM
-                        algorithm to use, default is BFS Available algorithms: DFS, BFS, -d, --debug           increase output verbosity --outputFile OUTPUTFILE, -o OUTPUTFILE
+                        algorithm to use, default is BFS Available algorithms: DFS, BFS,

+    -d, --debug           increase output verbosity

+    --outputFile OUTPUTFILE, -o OUTPUTFILE
                         output file

     --starting-sequence STARTING_SEQUENCE, -starting-sequence STARTING_SEQUENCE
                         file containing the starting sequence(s)

+    --get-lastSequence GET_LASTSEQUENCE, -get-lastSequence GET_LASTSEQUENCE, -gls GET_LASTSEQUENCE
+                        file to write the last sequences if no solution is found